SecRank/secrank-sourcecode/README.md

 sh submit.sh
 ```
 Make sure your Spark application is submitted successfully and running correctly, then you are all set to wait for your ranking results!

+For users who have a relatively small traffic dataset to rank domains (and do not familiar with Apache Hadoop and Scala), it's easy to modify our code to other programming languages (e.g., Python).

 ## Citation

 If you use our ranking method or the constructed top list (SecRank) in your research, please consider citing our work using this Bibtex entry: